Kernel-Elastic Autoencoder for Molecular Design: Methods

 where $P_{s,c}$ is the predicted softmax probability of token $c$ at sequence position $s$ and $Y_{s,c}$ is the ground truth label equal to one if the token belongs to class $c$ at position $s$, or zero otherwise.
 Accordingly, we define $\mathcal{L}_{WCEL}$, as follows:

 where $P_{s,c}$ and $P_{s,c}^{*}$ are the predicted softmax values obtained upon decoding the latent vector with and without added Gaussian noise, respectively.

 The hyperparameters $\lambda$ and $\delta$ control the significance of the second term in the r.h.s. of Eq.~(\ref{eq:WCEL}) (AE behavior) as well as the relative weight between the m-MMD term and the weighted cross-entropy loss, according to Eq.~(\ref{eq:final}).
+The function of $\lambda$ is analogous to the $\beta$ parameter in $\beta$-VAE \cite{higgins2017beta}.
 By adjusting $\lambda$ and $\delta$, the learning objective can be positioned between the VAE and AE objectives.
 At the extremes, the objective becomes VAE-like (or AE-like) upon weighting more the term with (or without) noise.
 For example, when $\lambda=1$ and $\delta = -1$, $\mathcal{L}$ is like the VAE loss except that we use m-MMD instead of the KL-divergence.
 For AE-like behavior, we choose $\lambda = 0$ and $\delta = 1$.

 The inclusion of $\lambda$ in the second term of Eq.~(\ref{eq:WCEL}) allows larger $\lambda$ values to restrict the latent vectors closer together, penalized by the m-MMD loss.
 This effect increases the probability of sampling valid latent vectors but reduces distinctions between vectors.
 Further details on the effect of $\lambda$ in Section~\ref{section:lambda}.
+The normalization factor of $\frac{1}{\lambda + \delta + 1}$ is derived on the basis to make a linear interpolation between the $\mathcal{L}_{CEL}$ with and without noise.

 During training, both the latent vector and the decoder outputs with and without noise are necessary for the calculation of the KAE loss.
-The teacher forcing method~\cite{lamb2016professor} is implemented for training by penalizing the decoder outputs relative to the labels.
-On the other hand, the latent vectors are penalized based on their differences from 1000 randomly sampled Gaussian vectors ($\vec{G_i}$) using kernel-based metrics.
+The latent vectors are penalized based on their differences from 1000 randomly sampled Gaussian vectors ($\vec{G_i}$) using kernel-based metrics\cite{zhao2019infovae}.
 During training, a noise vector $\epsilon \in \mathbb{R}^D$, with $D$ the dimension of the latent space, is added to the latent vector before passing it to the decoder.
 The noise vector is generated from a Gaussian normal distribution $\mathcal{N}(\mu,\sigma^2)$ with zero mean $\mu=0$ and unit variance $\sigma=1$.

-The center of the Figure~\ref{fig:architecture} captures the training procedure, where latent information from the encoder is passed to the decoder twice.
+The center of the Figure~\ref{fig:architecture} captures the training procedure, where information from the latent space is passed to the decoder twice.